dereuromark/cakephp-tinyauth/docs/README.md

 prefixes|array|A list of authorizeByPrefix handled prefixes. allowUser|boolean|True will give authenticated users access to all resources except those using the `adminPrefix` adminPrefix|string|Name of the prefix used for admin pages.
-Defaults to admin. autoClearCache|Boolean|True will generate a new acl cache file every time.
+Defaults to admin. autoClearCache|Boolean|True will generate a new ACL cache file every time.